Casein paint

-Casein paint, (or cassein) derived from milk casein (milk protein), is a fast-drying, water-soluble medium used by artists.
+Casein paint, derived from milk casein (milk protein), is a fast-drying, water-soluble medium used by artists.

 Description

 It generally has a glue-like consistency, but can be thinned with water to the degree that fits a particular artist's style and desired result.
 It can be used on canvas panels, illustration boards, paper, wood, and masonite.
 Because the dried paint film is inflexible and brittle, it is not appropriate for heavy impasto on flexible supports like canvas; canvas laminated to board is more suitable.
 Casein paint is reworkable and can be used for underpainting.
 It generally dries to a matte finish.

 Uses

 Casein paint has been used since ancient Egyptian times as a form of distemper paint, and is still used today.
 One of the qualities for which artists value casein paint is that unlike gouache, it dries to an even consistency, making it ideal for murals.
 Also, it can visually resemble oil painting more than most other water-based paints, and works well as an underpainting.

 Casein paint loses its solubility with time and exposure and becomes water-resistant.
 It is suited most to inflexible surfaces, including furniture.
 It can be buffed to a soft velvet finish when dry, or varnished for a gloss finish.